What do the labels mean?

 The game contains bad language.
 This descriptor can be found on games with a PEGI 12 (mild swearing), PEGI 16 (e.g. sexual expletives or blasphemy) or PEGI 18 rating (e.g. sexual expletives or blasphemy).

 This descriptor may appear on games with a PEGI 7 if it contains pictures or sounds that may be frightening or scary to young children, or as 'Horror' on higher-rated games that contain moderate (PEGI 12) or intense and sustained (PEGI 16) horror sequences or disturbing images (not necessarily including violent content).

 The game contains elements that encourage or teach gambling.
 These simulations of gambling refer to games of chance that are normally carried out in casinos or gambling halls.
-Some older titles can be found with PEGI 12 or PEGI 16, but PEGI changed the criteria for this classification in 2020, which made that new games with this sort of content are PEGI 12, PEGI 16 or PEGI 18.
+Some older titles can be found with PEGI 12 or PEGI 16, but PEGI changed the criteria for this classification in 2020, which made that new games with this sort of content are always PEGI 18.

 This content descriptor can accompany a PEGI 12 rating if the game includes sexual posturing or innuendo, a PEGI 16 rating if there is erotic nudity or sexual intercourse without visible genitals or a PEGI 18 rating if there is explicit sexual activity in the game.
-Depictions of nudity in a non-sexual content do not require a specific age rating, and this descriptor would not be necessary.
+Depictions of nudity in a non-sexual context do not require a specific age rating, and this descriptor would not be necessary.

 The game refers to or depicts the use of illegal drugs, alcohol or tobacco.
 Games with this content descriptor are always PEGI 16 or PEGI 18.